-As an American living in Italy, I sometimes struggle with ordering anxiety.
+Nowhere else in the world does proper pasta pronunciation mean more, than in Italy!
+This means as an American living in Italy, I struggle with ordering anxiety.
+Take for example the proper Orecchiette pronunciation.
 Afraid of pronouncing foods incorrectly, I usually practice before ordering with my husband Paolo, a native Italian speaker.
 While ordering Orecchiette in Puglia our conversation went something like this.

 - Me “OR-E-Chedy.”